MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-Use-own-data.md

 ## Challenge

-Now you've seen how to connect Copilot to your own data, let's explore further!
+Now you've experienced how to integrate your own data in a copilot built with the Azure AI Studio, let's explore further!

-Try adding a new data source in your Azure AI Search resource, and connect copilot to your data.
+Try adding a new data source through the Azure AI Studio, index it, and integrate the indexed data in a prompt flow.
 Some data sets you could try are:

-A collection of class documents you have on your computer.
+- A collection of (research) articles you have on your computer.
-A set of presentations from past conferences.
+- A set of presentations from past conferences.
-Any of the datasets available in the [Azure Search sample data](https://github.com/Azure-Samples/azure-search-sample-data) repository.
+- Any of the datasets available in the [Azure Search sample data](https://github.com/Azure-Samples/azure-search-sample-data) repository.

-Be as resourceful as you can to create your data source and connect it in your prompt flow.
-Try out the new deployed endpoint and submit prompts that could only be answered by the data set you chose!
+Be as resourceful as you can to create your data source and integrate it in your prompt flow.
+Try out the new prompt flow and submit prompts that could only be answered by the data set you chose!

 ## Clean up